FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting: Materials and Methods

 where \(p_k = |F_k|^2 / \sum_{j=1}^{m}|F_j|^2\) represents the normalized power at frequency \(k\), \(F_k\)~are the real Fast Fourier Transform (FFT) coefficients of the mean-centered series, and \(\mathcal{H}_{\max} = \log(m)\) is the maximum spectral entropy for \(m\) frequency components.
 Values range from 0 (random, unforecastable) to 1 (highly periodic, easily forecastable).

+To assess whether performance differences between models are statistically significant, we follow the standard procedure for comparing multiple models over multiple datasets~\cite{Demsar2006Statistical}.
+We rank the models per (dataset, target) series by their median NRMSE, apply the Friedman test~\cite{Friedman1940Comparison} to the resulting ranks ($\alpha=0.05$), and assess pairwise differences with the Nemenyi post-hoc test~\cite{Nemenyi1963Distribution}: two models differ significantly if their average ranks deviate by more than the critical difference ($\mathrm{CD}$).

-For a comprehensive assessment of prediction performance, our benchmark study is configured along three key dimensions:
+Our benchmark study is configured along three key dimensions:

 \begin{description} \item[\faCog\ Context Length] Three context lengths are evaluated: 672, 2{,}000, and 8{,}000 steps.
-The minimum of 672~steps corresponds to one week at 15-minute resolution -- the most prevalent resolution across the dataset collection.
-The maximum of 8{,}000~steps represents a trade-off between the upper context limits of TimesFM-2.5 (16{,}384~steps) and FlowState (${\approx}$16{,}000~steps at \texttt{scale\_factor}$\,{=}\,0.25$; no architectural sequence-length constraint) on the one hand, and the shorter context windows of Chronos-2 (8{,}192~steps) and TiRex (2{,}048~steps) on the other; Chronos-2 is evaluated near its maximum at this length.
-FlowState's SSM-based encoder can in principle process arbitrarily long contexts, subject only to available memory; the pretrained checkpoint specifies a default context length of 4{,}096~steps.
-TabPFN-TS is not constrained by a fixed context window but operates on the underlying TabPFN-2.6 model, for which a recommended maximum of 50{,}000~samples applies; both are evaluated at the same lengths for comparability.
-The intermediate length of 2{,}000~steps was identified as a favorable trade-off in a preliminary sensitivity analysis and approximates the maximum context length of TiRex.
+The minimum of 672~steps corresponds to one week at a 15-minute resolution -- the most prevalent resolution across the dataset collection.
+The maximum of 8{,}000~steps balances the upper context limits of TimesFM-2.5 (16{,}384~steps) and FlowState (${\approx}$16{,}000~steps at \texttt{scale\_factor}$\,{=}\,0.25$) against the shorter windows of Chronos-2 (8{,}192~steps) and TiRex-2 (2{,}048~steps)\footnote{This maximum is a checkpoint default (\texttt{context\_len} in the released model configuration) rather than an architectural limit -- the model is post-trained with longer contexts and, owing to its recurrent architecture, also supports streaming inference as new observations arrive; the accompanying ablation reports only a marginal average effect of this truncation~\cite{Podest2026TiRex2}.}; Chronos-2 is thus evaluated near its maximum.
+FlowState's SSM-based encoder has no architectural context limit and is bounded only by memory; its pretrained checkpoint defaults to 4{,}096~steps.
+TabPFN-TS is not constrained by a fixed context window but operates on the underlying TabPFN-3.0 model, for which a recommended maximum of 50{,}000~samples applies; both are evaluated at the same lengths for comparability.
+The intermediate length of 2{,}000~steps was identified as a favorable trade-off in a preliminary sensitivity analysis and approximates the maximum context length of TiRex-2.

 \item[\faCog\ Forecast Horizon] Horizons of 96, 192, and 288~steps are used, corresponding to 1, 2, and 3~days at 15-minute resolution.
 These intervals cover typical short-term forecasting periods relevant to operational energy systems planning.